 WHY didn’t I just STOP eating it!?

 Part of what made me feel dysfunctional was the pain.
-Part of it was the frustration of having an invisible illness, and the energy it takes to explain what no one else can see.
-But there was another, less familiar, element.
-As if my brain had been taken over by a 2-year-old playing with a rubix cube.
+Another part was the frustration of having an invisible illness, and the energy it takes to explain what no one else can see.
+But there was an additional, less familiar, element.
+As if my brain had been taken over by a 2-year-old playing with a Rubix cube.
 I lost my ability to focus or process clear thoughts.
 This was a new, alien symptom I would later find out is called “brain fog.”
 And I happened to be in the middle of a meeting.

 Thankfully, the work I do is centered around autoimmune disease, and therefore, moments like this when I’m on a call and can barely put together a sentence, are greeted with compassion rather than judgement.

 Many of us are not so lucky, as it’s all too common for autoimmune patients to lose their jobs because of their illnesses.
 Instead, my symptoms serve as a catalyst for the work we do, and a constant reminder that you never know what someone else may be going through.

 I chalked it up to a perfect storm of high stress, an unhappy gut, and the wrong food at the wrong time

 I stayed on the call and after about two hours, the pain, brain fog, and general malaise faded.

 Running hot water over the rest of the frozen “noatmeal”, I barely felt a prick of guilt as I dumped it into the compost bin.
 Now I could pretend to be normal again – until the next time.